department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ## Purpose

 Talk about the "why" of your Experimental pattern.
-What problem will you be solving?
-How will this pattern improve the experience of veterans using va.gov and/or be an affordance for designers and developers working on the site?
+What problem(s) will you be solving?
+How will this pattern improve the experience of veterans using va.gov and/or be an affordance for designers and developers working on the platform?

 ## Example